-The issue here is that pronouns like I, he, she, we and me, him, her, and us can be of the subject of a sentence or phrase—the one doing the action of the verb—or it can be the object—the target of the action.
-I, he, and she are subject pronouns, while me, him, and her are object pronouns.
+The issue here is that some pronouns can be the subject of a sentence or phrase—the one doing the action of the verb (e.g., I, he, she, we).
+Other pronouns can be the object—the target of the action (e.g., me, him, her, us).

-In another way, “than” can be viewed as a preposition.
+In another way, than can be viewed as a preposition.
 A preposition combines with a noun or pronoun to form a phrase that modifies an object or action.
 The noun or pronoun that goes with the preposition is called the object of the preposition.
-So, in this case, the correct choice would be the object pronoun “me.—”She looks better—than me.”
+So, in this case, the correct choice would be the object pronoun me:

 Case 1: By using the subject pronoun “I”, the speaker/writer is declaring that “A likes B more than I (like B).”